gitfoxi/Stdf/Readme.md

 ### Some tricky records and fields

 Not yet covering all fields of all Stdf records.
-Several interesting optional fields in MPR and TSR are not yet processed.
+Several interesting optional fields in MPR are not yet processed.